thomasbrawner/regime_failure/README.md

 This repository will host several Python and R scripts for data management and analysis related to the breakdown of authoritarian regimes.
 Additions are made as they become available.
 Comments and questions are encouraged.

+5 March 2015

+- `dissertation_analysis_bootstrap.R`: plot the predicted probabilities to see marginal effects of the spatiotemporal lag as it varies over 5-year periods.
+- `dissertation_analysis_c2b.py`: Python script for obtaining bootstrapped predicted probabilities across counterfactual values of the spatiotemporal lag from the best performers among the classification algorithms.

 2 March 2015

 - `dissertation_analysis_ch2_performance.R`: this R script produces facet plots for comparing cross-validation performance for restricted and unrestricted models.